Police Officers : The Job | Qualifications | The Process | Training | Experienced Police Officers (Exempts) | Information Sessions | Recruitment FAQs

 We will be asking a lot of you as an applicant, but in the end the reward is significant.

-Information sessions are held monthly on the second Saturday of the month.
-Here you can find out more about a career in policing and have the chance to speak one on one with a Recruiting Unit member.
+Information sessions are held on the second Saturday of the month.
+You will learn about a career in policing and have the chance to speak with members of the Recruiting Unit.

 2. Entrance Exam